D0nni387/Fragile_Art/README.md

 #### Developer

-- As a developer i want to ensure the user can't break the flow of the site with correct defensive design choices.
+- As a user i want to ensure the user can't break the flow of the site with correct defensive design choices.
-- As a developer i want to ensure an authenticated user can access all required information correctly.
+- As a user i want to ensure an authenticated user can access all required information correctly.
-- As a developer i want to include options for the admin to quickly edit the site.
+- As a user i want to include options for the admin to quickly edit the site.

 ### Design Choices